popstarfreas/DG-TS/docs/FAQ/ServernGamemodes.md

 TSL Lobby, TShock Worlds, `/autosurvival` to join.

 AutoSurvival is a type of survival where the server hosts a survival for you, you can then download the world later on.
+AutoSurvival only existed to make use of spare server capacity, it may come back in the future if such an event arises.

 ## TSL
 Terraria Server Lite or TSL servers are similar to TShock in some ways, TSL was created by popstarfreas (Rofle) to minimize resource consumption.
+It is completely separate from Terraria's source code and makes no use of it (more info available at [the knowledgebase](https://github.com/popstarfreas/TerrariaServerLite-KnowledgeBase).
 It is currently only available on DG.

 ## TShock
 TShock is the generic Server API for Terraria it was developed by The Nyx Team.
 Common among popular servers like: Terraria.One, Aurora, Teeria, and Pedguin.